by Host Autopsy Editorial

 Mixed Content

 Your page loads over HTTPS, but some resources (images, scripts, CSS) load over HTTP.
-Fix: ensure all URLs use https:// or protocol-relative //.
+Browsers block or warn about this, and it breaks the padlock icon.

 Expired Certificates